Accedia/aws-workshop/Day3-VPC_and_Networks/ReadMe.md

 Use Regions:

-1. N.Virginia - Users 1 to 5
+1. N.Virginia - Users 1 to 4
-2. Ohio - Users 6 to 10
+2. Ohio - Users 5 to 8
-3. Oregon - Users 11 to 15
+3. Oregon - Users 9 to 12
-4. Mumbai - Users 16 to 20
+4. Mumbai - Users 13 to 16
-5. Stockholm - Users 21 to 25
+5. Stockholm - Users 17 to 20
-6. Canada - Users 26 to 30
+6. Canada - Users 21 to 24
-7. Seul - etc.
+7. Seul - Users 25 to 28
-8. Ireland - etc.
+8. Ireland - Users 29 to 32

-Name** your VPC and all your resources with with your username as suffix, ex. "vpc denislav.savkov ", "public subnet denislav.savkov".
+**Note: Use convention for naming *ALL* your resources like**
+> **\<your name> \<resource type>**

+ **for example:**
+ > **"denislav savkov vpc"**
+ > **"denislav.savkov public subnet"**

-> You can do this by editing the Name column in any resources table by clicking the pecil on the right side of the table cell.
+**You can do this by editing the Name column in any table of resources in the AWS Management Console  by clicking the pecil on the right side of the table cell.
-Another way to do it is by adding a tag called Name to the resurce.
+Another way to do it is by adding a tag called Name to the resurce.**

 ## VPC Excercise

 ### Part I: Create your VPC

+In this section you wil create your VPC.
+Make sure you are in the correct region according to the [Instructions](#instructions).

-Open VPC from the Services main menu
+1. Open `VPC` from the `Services` main menu

-1. Create VPC
-Go to VPC and click Cretate VPC.
+2. Go to `Your VPCs`
+3. Click `Create VPC`
+4. Enter in `Name tag` name according to the described convention  `vpc <your name>`
-Use `10.0.0.0/24` for CIDR block
+5. Use `10.0.0.0/24` for CIDR block.
+Click [here](http://jodies.de/ipcalc?host=10.0.0.0&mask1=24&mask2=) to visualize.
+6. Click `Create` then `Close`

 ### Part II: Create your Subnets

+In this section you will create two subnets - one public and one private.

-Go to Subnets submenu
+1. Go to `Subnets` submenu of `VPC` just below `Your VPCs`

-1. Create Public subnet
+2. Click `Create subnet`
+3. Enter `<your name> Public subnet` in the `Name tag`
+4. Select the VPC you created (with your name) from the list of VPCs
+5. Select the first `Availabilityh zone` from the list
-   1.1.
-Use `10.0.0.0/26` for CIDR Block
+6. Enter `10.0.0.0/26` for `IPv4 CIDR block`
+   You can use this calculator to visualise the network: http://jodies.de/ipcalc?host=10.0.0.0&mask1=24&mask2=)

+7. Click `Create` then `Close`
-   1.2.
-After creating it Select the Public subnet from the list of sunets 1.3.
-From the Actions button click Modify auto-assign IP settings
+8. Select the Public subnet you just created from the list of subnets
-   > Check Auto-assign IPv4
+9. Click `Actions` button and then `Modify auto-assign IP settings`.
+This will option will give new EC2 instance Public IP address by default.
+10. Check `Auto-assign IPv4` and `Save`

-2. Create Private subnet
+10. Create Private subnet
    2.1.
 Use `10.0.0.64/26` for Private Subnet

 > (Optional) To create second public and private subnets in another availability zone, you can repeat steps 2 and 3 and use `10.0.0.128/26` and `10.0.0.192/26`

 ### Part III: Create your Route tables

-Go to Route Tables submenu
+Go to Route Tables submenu of the VPC

 1. Configure the Public Subnet
 1.1.
 Select the Main route table for you VPC